-There’s no greater struggle than having to compose a hairstyle in the morning, especially after snoozing your alarm a shameful number of times and then realizing you have to be out the door ASAP.
-But the good news is that there’s a very efficient way to solve this problem, and it starts right before you go to bed.
+There’s no greater struggle than having to compose a hairstyle in the morning — especially after snoozing your alarm a shameful number of times and then realizing you have to be out the door ASAP.
+The good news is that there’s a very efficient way to solve this problem, and it starts right before you go to bed.
 Ahead, discover five overnight hairstyle hacks from some of our favorite beauty vloggers to help you get yourself out the door faster than you ever imagined.

 For Medium-Length Hair

 Overnight sock curls are officially a thing and we promise it’s worth testing out.
 Hair and beauty vlogger Lysss Ryan created the look in the following steps:

 STEP 1: Split your hair into two sections and out of those sections, split them into two more.
 In total, you should have four sections.

 STEP 2: Take your first sock and wrap your hair around it, rolling it upwards towards the top of your head.

 STEP 3: Tie your hair into a knot.
 Tie it as tightly as possible and consider bobby pinning the sock if it begins to fall loose.

 STEP 4: Repeat the same process with the next three sections.